alinoorul/ass/README.md

 # ASS
 Antarctic Stock Simulation

-It is a digital stock exchange that lists companies changing the world.
+A digital stock exchange that lists companies changing the world.
 ASS currently lists 13 companies.
 Read more about them in the [assdex](https://github.com/alinoorul/ass/blob/main/assdex.pdf).

 [README](https://github.com/alinoorul/ass/blob/main/readme.pdf) contains a brief introduction to ASS, parallels with Bitcoin, and a note from its architect, Noorul.